ASD-Blueprint/desktop.gov.au/program/engagement/agency-type.md

   * Do you have internal resources capable of directing this change initiative?
   * How big of a job will it be to roll out the business transformation?
 (How big is the shift and how many people need to shift?)

-Your placement on this spectrum will help you navigate the engagement framework in a way that’s relevant and meaningful to your agency’s needs.
+Your placement on this spectrum will help you navigate the engagement framework in a way that's relevant and meaningful to your agency's needs.

-To help you to validate which agency you align to, we’ve created the following checklist.
+To help you to validate which agency you align to, we've created the following checklist.

 ## Lean